federicomariamassari/udacity-rsend/projects/p3/p3-where-am-i.md

 ### RQt Graph

 The RQt graph for the project appears in Figure 3.
 To reproduce it, open all four suggested terminal windows, then in a fifth one source the `setup.bash` script and run `rosrun rqt_graph rqt_graph`.
 Once inside the application, choose "Nodes/Topics (all)", Group: 2, and keep `/tf` hidden.
+This graph is considerably more complex, compared to the one for Project 2.

 __Figure 3: RQt Graph__
 ![RQt Graph](./img/img3.png)

+### Nodes

+* `/map_server` provides map data as a ROS service to nodes `/move_base` and `/amcl`.
+It locates the map based on `map.yaml` configurations;

+* `/move_base` supplies the 2D navigation logic, and holds components for global and local planning and costmaps; it subscribes to odometry (`/odom`) and LiDAR (`/scan`) data, and publishes velocities to the robot's wheels (`/cmd_vel`);

+* `/amcl` contains the logic for the Adaptive Monte Carlo Localization algorithm and subscribes to laser data (`/scan`) and to an initial pose (`/initialpose`), an alternative to pressing button "2D Pose Estimate" in RViz.

 __Figure 4: Global and Local Costmaps__
 ![](./img/mov6.gif)